nubbsterr/ELK-SIEM-Setup/README.md

 And with that, we are ready to log into our SIEM frontend for the first time!
 Congrats for remaining focused and sticking with me this far; your hard work and persistence is paying off :) If you want to shut down your system for the day, we can do so by stopping Kibana then Elasticsearch by running `sudo systemctl stop kibana` then `sudo systemctl stop elasticsearch`.

 # Logging into Elastic
+Firstly, start up Elasticsearch and Kibana if you haven't already with `sudo systemctl start elasticsearch` and `sudo systemctl start kibana`.
+The fun part starts now.

+Open your web browser on your host machine and navigate to `https://KIBANA_HOST_IP:5601`. `5601` is the port Kibana operates on, which hosts the frontend UI for our SIEM.

 To be continued...

 # Intermission: Setting up a Kali Linux VM w/ VirtualBox